cwpearson/hugo-cwpearson/content/post/20220402-csips/index.md

 ## Introduction

+Integer linear programming problems are common in many domains.
+I recently found myself experimenting with formulating a probem as an integer programming problem, and I realized that I didn't really understand how the various solvers worked, so I set out to implement my own.
+This post is about the three pieces that need to be assembled to create one:

 1. Expression trees and rewrite rules to provide a convenient interface.
 2. Linear programming relaxation to get a non-integer solution (using `scipy.optimize.linprog`).